waharnum/nexus-demos/README.md

 ### 2. Construct the Nexus peers

 ```
-> node examples/constructNexusPeers.js
+> node demos/constructNexusPeers.js
 ```

-### 3. Serve and visit the examples web pages
+### 3. Serve and visit the demo web pages

 This repo contains a simple static webserver configuration, or you can use a webserver that you've already got set up.

-There is a top level `index.html` with links to the individual examples.
+There is a top level `index.html` with links to the individual demos.

-To use the webserver configured in `nexus-examples`:
+To use the webserver configured in `nexus-demos`:

 ```
-$ node nexus-examples.js
+$ node nexus-demos.js
 ```

 Then, point your web browser to:

 - [http://localhost:8080/](http://localhost:8080/)

-### 4. Run AsTeRICS ACS and ARE, and load the model
+### 4. Run AsTeRICS ACS and ARE, and load a model

 - Use the AsTeRICS fork with the NexusConnector component at https://github.com/simonbates/AsTeRICS/tree/GPII-1543
 - Run ACS
 - Run ARE
-- Upload and run the `examples/AsTeRICS/Facetracker to NexusConnector.acs` model
+- Upload and run one of the models in `demos/AsTeRICS` such as `Facetracker to NexusConnector.acs`

 Instructions for building the ARE can be found here: https://github.com/simonbates/AsTeRICS/blob/GPII-1543/ReadMe.md